-Drawing inspiration from the Edwardian period, fashion designers made the 1920s looks seem like were created for special occasions, rather than being designed for everyday fashion.
+Drawing inspiration from the Edwardian period, fashion designers made the 1920s looks seem like they were created for special occasions rather than being designed for everyday fashion.

 With evening dresses in bright colors, button-down shirts with detachable collars, and shorter skirts in collegiate style, the Roaring 20s have a special place in the books of fashion history.

 Whether you are ready to attend a 1920’s themed party or looking for ways to incorporate the glitz and glamour of the iconic ‘Great Gatsby 1920s fashion look into your wardrobe, this article has it all.